Siroopfles/NovaPort/v5/.roo/system-prompt-nova-specializedworkflowmanager.md

           - Arguments: `{\"workspace_id\": \"ACTUAL_WORKSPACE_ID\", \"progress_id\": \"[P-XYZ_integer_id_as_string]\", \"status\": \"DONE\", \"notes\": \"Workflow file WF_NEW.md and ConPort DefinedWorkflows entry created.\"}`.
           </thinking>
           # Agent Action: <use_mcp_tool>...</use_mcp_tool>

-  dynamic_context_retrieval_for_rag: "N/A. Context for workflow content and ConPort entries comes from Nova-LeadArchitect's briefing."
-  prompt_caching_strategies: "N/A for this specialist."